 « As a student, I did lots of house shares but it’s time for me to move on – I want my own apartment, my own space and privacy…my years of house sharing remind me of being a student.

 «A friend of mine, who had just spent a week in New York, explained how she had rented an apartment for her stay.
 The penny dropped.
-I decided that this was an option worth exploring and much simpler than trying to rent a furnished or unfurnished apartment with a long lease.
-So I decided I would rent a fully furnished apartment as soon as possible in the area of my choice for a few weeks!»
+I decided that this was an option worth exploring and much simpler than trying to rent an unfurnished apartment with a long lease.
+So I decided I would rent a fully furnished apartment as soon as possible in the area of my choice!»

-Lodgis doesn’t just cater for tourists coming to Paris; it’s the answer for people like Samuel, who need to rent an affordable apartment in Paris for a few weeks without a fixed-term contract, payslips or guarantees!
+Lodgis is the answer for people like Samuel, who need to rent an affordable apartment in Paris!

 An example of an apartment suitable for traveling professionals and those moving to the capital:

 Furnished Studio – Rue des Prairies, Paris 20th

 This alternative allows you to rent an apartment in Paris without any payslip.
 Most people don’t know about this option, while most owners see it as a clear proof of good faith and additional security.

 The bank guarantee system consists of asking the bank to block several months’ rent in a special account specially designated for this purpose and it is thus your bank that will stand as surety to the apartment’s owner.

 It allows you to rent an apartment without the required payslips to reassure the owner.
 However, this means that you saved money beforehand because this amount will be in a blocked account and that you will still have to keep paying your rent every month as well as bank fees.